 I mostly use watercolors that come in small cubes, called half-pans so I’m able to swap and line them up in the set as I wish, but recently I buy more tube watercolors (and squeeze them to the empty plastic trays) because they are a little bit cheaper.

-I used a lot of brushes throughout making this album and my favorites changed a lot, but I can recommend some of the best:
+I use a lot of brushes and my favorites change a lot, but I can recommend some of the best:

 ARTETJE Aquarelliste 990 mop brushes size 10 & 12